Curtis McClinton

-Curtis Realious McClinton Jr. (born June 25, 1939) is a former collegiate and professional American football player.
+Curtis Realious McClinton Jr. (born June 25, 1939) is an American former professional football player.
 His father, Curtis McClinton Sr., served in the Kansas Senate.

 McClinton attended Wichita North High School in Wichita, Kansas before attending the University of Kansas.
 A three-time All-Big Eight selection as a Jayhawk, McClinton led the team in rushing in 1959 and rushed for 1,377 yards during his college career.
-Though he was selected by the Los Angeles Rams in the 10th round of the 1960 NFL draft, McClinton returned to Kansas for his senior season, helping them to a record of 7-3-1 and a berth in the 1961 Bluebonnet Bowl.
-Kansas won the game over Rice University by a score of 33-7, with McClinton scoring KU's third touchdown of the game.
+Though he was selected by the Los Angeles Rams in the 10th round of the 1960 NFL draft, McClinton returned to Kansas for his senior season, helping them to a record of 7–3–1 and a berth in the 1961 Bluebonnet Bowl.
+Kansas won the game over Rice University by a score of 33–7, with McClinton scoring KU's third touchdown of the game.
 He was selected to the Sporting News and Pro Scouts All-American teams in 1961 and signed with the Dallas Texans after the season ended, having been drafted by them in the 14th round of the 1961 American Football League draft.
 In 1969, McClinton was selected to KU's All-Time Team in football.
 In 2001, he was inducted into the Kansas Sports Hall of Fame, and in 2004 he was inducted into KU's Ring of Honor, with his name now permanently displayed at KU's Memorial Stadium.

 While at Kansas, McClinton was also a member of Kappa Alpha Psi fraternity, and a standout on the track team, winning the Big Eight championship in hurdles all three years he competed.
 He graduated from KU in 1962, and later received a master's degree from Central Michigan University and a doctorate from Miles College.